Posts

 Looking to improve upskilling and reskilling within your organization?

 Augmentir’s suite of smart connected worker tools helps manufacturing organizations create a more skilled and productive workforce.
-Find out how our software can make it easier to upskill and reskill workers in your manufacturing operation.
+Find out how our software can make it easier to reskill and upskill manufacturing workers in your organization.
 If you’d like a demo, let us know and we’ll be in touch.

 Learn how to track employee skills in manufacturing and discover modern approaches to effective skills tracking.

-In today’s manufacturing environment, it is daunting and time consuming to keep track of employee skill levels across the many different job tasks.
-With the constantly accelerating rate of turnover in the workforce, Excel or paper-based skills tracking processes of the past have become obsolete.
+In today’s manufacturing environment, it is daunting and time-consuming to keep track of employee skill levels across the many different job tasks.
+With the constantly accelerating rate of turnover in the workforce, Excel or paper-based skills tracking in manufacturing has become obsolete.

 Leading manufacturers are now turning to smart digital technology to streamline skills tracking and connect it with frontline operations, giving them a competitive edge and boosting workplace safety productivity.
 Skills tracking software can be a great help to identify workers’ current skills and find any gaps.
 In a nutshell, such a tool helps automate, organize and simplify the process of evaluating employees’ skills and better understanding your workforce.